 This time I machine tacked the buttonhole positioning – I tacked a horizontal line through the centre of each buttonhole, and vertical lines marking either end:

 This gives an accurate guideline where to start and stop stitching.
 It is especially helpful when doing a line of buttonholes – it helps to keep that line straight, and to achieve parallel buttonholes of equal length at an equal distance from the front edge – I won’t skip this step next time!

 Next cut a square for the buttonhole welts – I have decided it is better to cut a slight rectangle, or mark the top edge or something, to avoid this!
-I like to cut mine on the same grain as the front, so the buttonhole is most inconspicuous.
+I like to cut mine on the same grain as the front, so the buttonhole is less conspicuous.
 You can cut them across the grain so they contrast a little more, or cut them on the bias which is nice if you have stripes, or whatever – just cut them all the same way!

 Cut width of welt = (finished width of welt + 1cm) x 4